 Do you live near a bare or unloved bit of land?
 Do you have an idea about how your community can bring it to life?
 Why not get together with family, friends and neighbours to start planting on your street or in your local neighbourhood?

-To adopt a public space for gardening apply now- providing details about what your plans are and how they will be delivered.
+To adopt a public space for gardening complete the community gardening application now - providing details about what your plans are and how they will be delivered.
 You must adopt the space for a minimum of 12 months.
-You may be eligible for seed funding to get you started, however we would encourage you to apply for other sources of funding.
+You may be eligible for seed funding to get you started, however, we would encourage you to apply for other sources of funding.

 Perhaps you might consider growing fruit and vegetables in your community.
 Visit the Incredible Edible website to learn more about how others have done this across the country.

 The Royal Horticultural Society (RHS) website also has information about gardening and other useful resources.

 To share your community gardening stories contact us here.

 As part of our community gardening initiative residents are encouraged to adopt tree pits for planting.
 This is a fantastic opportunity to bring together neighbours and help your street bloom.
 Once adopted it is your responsibility to plant and maintain the tree pit.